nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210428 Day49

+Tried to optimize the API written in Django following these [basic principles](https://docs.djangoproject.com/en/3.2/topics/performance/)
+Lots of neat little tips and tricks

+Gotta start getting ready for Round04; will be learning Rakuten technologies and familiarizing myself with basic back end concepts
+Will also need to continue studying the [roadmap](https://github.com/kamranahmedse/developer-roadmap/blob/master/img/backend.png?year-2021-2)
+Better to be overprepared than under

 ### 20210427 Day48

 Looked into hosting my own VPN server.
 Considering Linode or Digital Ocean; both seem cost effective options.
 Side note, I got the job I was aiming for!
 Will be starting as a back end developer at Rakuten in mid May!
 Gotta start learning their stack now.
 I have roughly 14 days to learn,
 * Flask
+* Jinja2
 * Kubernetes
 * Jenkins
 * Redis